birthed-by-the-necrophage/bbtnp-hugo-source/content/campaign-goals.md

 ## Achieved!

+* Session 308: Free the Carnifex from her prison beneath Quodeth
 * S03E06: Retrieve 15,000 gp from Itrep for Fat Julie
 * S03E06: Retrieve the _pipes of Minzoa_ from Itrep's tower for Faisal
 * S03E06: Retrieve a crystal plate from Itrep's tower for Michalena
+* S03E06: Retrieve the _Minzoa Sextant Minzoa_ from Itrep's tower for Osgood
 * S03E05: Find Irtep and get him to reveal the Carnifex's location
 * S03E05: Use Gynnen's scroll to cure Irtep
 * S03E01: Invent new occult technology (Flynn)